ManiSkill3: GPU Parallelized Robotics Simulation and Rendering for Generalizable Embodied AI: Introduction

 The core contributions of ManiSkill3 that set it apart from existing simulators are as follows:

-\textbf{1) State-of-the-art GPU Parallelized Simulation and Rendering}: RL algorithms like PPO \citep{DBLP:journals/corr/SchulmanWDRK17-ppo} can now solve visual tasks in 10-1000x less time it would have taken on other simulators due to fast parallel rendering and low overhead in the system design of ManiSkill3, leading to highly efficient use of the GPU.
-Depending on task the simulation + rendering FPS can reach up to 30,000+, massively accelerating visual data collection by 10-1000x compared to other simulators.
+\textbf{1) State-of-the-art GPU Parallelized Simulation and Rendering}: RL algorithms like PPO \citep{DBLP:journals/corr/SchulmanWDRK17-ppo} can now solve visual tasks faster than it would have taken on other simulators due to fast parallel rendering and low overhead in the system design of ManiSkill3, leading to highly efficient use of the GPU.
+Depending on task the simulation + rendering FPS can reach up to 30,000+, massively accelerating visual data collection relative to most other simulators.
 Importantly ManiSkill3 maintains extremely low GPU memory usage, typically 2-3x lower than that of other simulators which enables on device visual RL and larger neural networks during training.

-\textbf{2) Most comprehensive range of environments with 12 different categories of environments and 20+ different robots provided out of the box, all GPU parallelized}: ManiSkill3 out of the box provides a diverse set of different types of environments including but not limited to mobile manipulation, room-scale scenes, drawing, and humanoid/bi-manual manipulation.
+\textbf{2) Most comprehensive range of environments with 12 different categories of environments and 20+ different robots provided out of the box}: ManiSkill3 out of the box provides a diverse set of different types of environments including but not limited to mobile manipulation, room-scale scenes, drawing, and humanoid/bi-manual manipulation.
 We further support 20+ different robot embodiments out of the box such as quadrupeds, floating grippers, humanoids, and dextrous hands.
 Furthermore we support several sim2real and real2sim setups for manipulation.
 Importantly, extensive documentation/tutorials are provided to teach users on how to add new environments/robots, as well as how to make open-source contributions to expand the repository of simulated tasks/robots.
+A core focus of ManiSkill3 is not on building a lot of environments in each category, but instead building many template/examples that users can then build on top of themselves for their own use-cases.

 \textbf{3) Heterogeneous Simulation for Generalizable Learning}: ManiSkill3 makes it possible to simulate and render completely different objects, articulations, even entire room-scale scenes in each parallel environment.
 This is done thanks to a data-oriented system design and easy-to-use API to manage GPU memory of objects/articulations even if they may have different degrees of freedom.